by Funding For Good

 - Have them review grants that your organization has successfully written in the past.

-- Direct them to make simple thank you phone calls to supporters who have given in the past.
+- Direct them to make simple thank you phone calls to past donors.

 - Teach them how to use your donor database/software so they can independently run reports and gather data going forward.